Mizo National Front uprising: Airstrikes

 The IAF was asked to carry the troops in Mi-4 helicopters into the besieged AR camp, accompanied with fighter escorts, but failed due to heavy and accurate fire by the insurgents.
 The Toofani fighters of 29 Squadron operating from Kumbhirgram and Hunter fighters of 17 Squadron operating from Jorhat undertook independent missions to escort the troop reinforcements and to suppress the insurgents.
 Later, when the GOC Eastern Command, Lt.
 Gen. Sam Manekshaw, flew over parts of Mizoram in 1968, his helicopter was fired at by the insurgents.

-On the afternoon of 4 March 1966, the IAF jet fighters strafed the MNF targets in Aizawl using machine guns, allegedly causing few civilian casualties.
-The next day, a more extensive airstrike was carried out for about five hours.
-According to some Mizos, the planes used incendiary bombs, resulting in fires that destroyed several houses in the Dawrpui and Chhinga Veng areas.
-According to some other accounts, the houses were destroyed in the fires started by the prisoners released from the Aizawl jail by the insurgents.
-Apart from Aizawl, the neighbouring villages of Tualbung and Hnahlan were also allegedly bombarded.
-Most of the civilian population fled Aizawl, and took refuge in the remote villages in the adjacent hills.
+Attempts were made on 4 March 1966 to fly into the 1st AssamRifles at Aizawl.
+However, the MNF heavily fired at the six helicopters assigned, which caused a retreat.
+General Sam Mackenshaw and Air Vice Marshal YV Malse flew in on a Caribour aircraft for reconnaissance over Aizawl.
+It returned to Kumbigram with bullet holes and nearly wounding General Mackenshaw.
+After these two confrontations, the Air Headquarters flew in troops into the 1st Assam Rifles Camp with Fighter escorts.
+Seven helicopters and four french built Dassault Ourangan Fighters named Toofani were used.
+Toofanis on each side of the helicopters fired rockets at MNF hostiles as the helicopter approached a makeshift helipad on the 1st Assam Rifles Camp.
+The Toofanis were further used over other places without having to escort any further helicopters.
+This was argued to help ease the pressure off besieged forces until reinforcements arrived.